mantidproject/mantid/docs/source/release/v6.2.0/mantidworkbench.rst

 - SliceViewer now loads customized colormap from the colorbar directory upon starting.
 - The list of eligible workspaces in the `WorkspaceSelector` can now be sorted by name.
 - Added tooltips to all the widgets in the :ref:`sliceviewer`.
 Please contact the developers if any are missing.
-- Script editor function call tip support for Numpy 1.21.
+- Script editor code completion support for Numpy 1.21.
 - The visibility of a component parameter in the Pick tab of the :ref:`InstrumentViewer` is now steered by the 'visible' attribute of a parameter in :ref:`IPF <InstrumentParameterFile>`.
 - ADS signal handlers are now synchronized in `WorkspaceSelector`.
 This reduces the probability of hard crash when interacting with the widget while a script manipulating a large number of workspaces is being run.
-- Added help button to the :ref:`sliceviewer`.
+- Added a help button to the :ref:`sliceviewer`.
-- :ref:`sliceviewer` can toggle between different scales again without any issue.
 - :ref:`sliceviewer` uses a more visible divider between the main data view and the peaks table view.

 Bugfixes